philipnickel/02613_HPC_project/README.md

     <img src="speedup_static.png" alt="Speed-up times" width="400">
   </div>

 - b) Estimate your parallel fraction according to Amdahl's law.
-How much (roughly) is paral-lelized?
+How much (roughly) is parallelized?

     To estimate the parallel fraction while considering all experiments, an ODE fit is used on the observations.
 This yields following figure: